breakthecode2/neo/README.md

 Enter a cheatcode & runhacx will take care of the rest, tapping into the core system server it will execute the cheatcode & have the OS perform the mapped action.

-Use the code `HACKERMAN` to get a 100 score boost.
+Use the code `HACKERMAN` to get a score boost of 100.

 ## Contributing